 How much do kids know about the number 4?
 With a nod to the concept of Leap Year, share some games and activities that highlight this number.
 Divide kids into teams of four and compete in a relay with four parts, such as running, skipping, hopping, and crab-walking.
 Have a scavenger hunt where kids have to find numbers divisible by four or four of select items (four books, four pencils, etc.).

 Older children can think about the concepts of a four-year span of time.
 Hang a large stretch of blank paper (the butcher paper will come in handy again) and have children write their predictions for what will be happening in four years.
 Spark conversations to get them writing by asking fun questions: Will all mobile phones “talk’’ in four years?
-Will American Idol still be on TV?
+Who will be the president?

 Leap Into Reading

 Here is a way to use the concept of leaping or jumping into an activity.
 Use the Leap Day theme to promote an opportunity for bonus reading.
 Encourage everyone to read an extra chapter a day during the week leading up to Leap Day.
 Have a literacy party on Leap Day, featuring vocabulary words such as “intercalary” and “bissextile,” two synonyms for a leap year.
 Let kids wear their pajamas to school and spend part of the “extra day” curled up with a great book.

 What better way to spend an extra day than helping others?
 Or helping the planet?
 Organize a community service project around Leap Day.
 Consider such activities as a food pantry collection or a schoolwide cleanup.
 Or hold a book drive, with a slogan that points out on this extra day in February, let’s donate our extra books.

 Leap Into Spring